 Black Rock City is designed for pedestrians and bicycles.
-Movement of vehicles during Burning Man is limited.
-Here are the rules for the movement of vehicles, and the types of vehicles allowed, in Black Rock City.
+Movement of powered vehicles during Burning Man is limited.
+Here are the rules for the movement of powered vehicles, and the types of vehicles allowed, in Black Rock City.

 Driving Rules In Black Rock City

 Anyone driving at Burning Man must adhere to all BRC driving rules.
 These include:

 - Only drive vehicles licensed or allowed to drive in Black Rock City